-Youth sport is growing rapidly around the world with an estimated 45 million children and adolescents participating in organized sport in America1
+Youth sport is growing rapidly around the world.
+In America, an estimated 45 million children and adolescents participate in organized sport 1

-Over the past five years there has been a considerable amount of global interest in sports nutrition education with research focusing on the general as well as sports specific knowledge of adolescent athletes 4,5,6
+Recently there has been considerable global interest in sports nutrition education with research focusing on general as well as sport-specific nutrition knowledge of adolescent athletes 4,5,6

 General nutrition